pprooxyy/Boomerang-game-JS/README.md

 ## Features

-Describe the features of your game here, for example:

 - The player can move the character left, right, up, and down
 - The player can throw a boomerang to defeat enemies
 - Enemies randomly spawn from the right side of the game area